Android 13 logo.

 How to Update to the Latest Version of Android

-Android updates are first handled by the manufacturer of your phone—so Samsung is responsible for its updates.
+The short answer is also an unfortunate one: you might not be able to.
+The manufacturer of your phone first handles Android updates—so Samsung is responsible for its updates.
 The only updates handled by Google itself are for Pixel devices.

 To see if there’s an update available for your device, head into Settings > System > System Update (or similar).
 Again, this may be in a different place depending on your phone—Samsung puts the System Updates option in the root of the Settings menu (Settings > Software Update > Download and Install), for example.